VeIskar/Python-AI-Voice-Assistant/README.md

 ### Features
 1. Voice Commands: The assistant responds to voice commands prefixed with the trigger phrase "computer".

-2. Web Navigation: Users can instruct the assistant to open specified websites in selected browsers, or allow it to automatically open links in the default web browser.
+2. Web Navigation: User can instruct the assistant to open specified websites in selected browsers, or allow it to automatically open links in the default web browser.
 3. Weather Information: By specifying a city and preferred measurement system (metric or imperial), the assistant fetches current weather data from the OpenWeatherMap API.
 It can also provide extended weather information upon request.

-4. Date and Time: Users can ask for the current date.
+4. Date and Time: User can ask for the current date.
 5. To-Do List Management: The assistant allows users to add, remove, and view tasks in their to-do list.

-6. Wikipedia Search: Users can ask the assistant to search for information on Wikipedia.
+6. Wikipedia Search: User can ask the assistant to search for information on Wikipedia.
 7. Note-taking: The assistant can record and save notes provided by the user.

-8. Calculations: Users can ask the assistant to perform calculations using Wolfram Alpha's computational engine.
+8. Calculations: User can ask the assistant to perform calculations using Wolfram Alpha's computational engine.
+9. GUI (Feauture in progress): The assistant can appear in a separate GUI window whenever started (currently in testing in other-features branch)

 ### Requirements